Introduction to Integrations

 You can also build a custom check to define and send metrics to Datadog from your unique in-house system.

 The Datadog Agent package includes integrations officially supported by Datadog, in integrations core.
-To use the integrations in integrations core, download the Datadog agent.
-Community-based integrations are in integrations extras, and to use those, you need to download the developer toolkit.
+To use those integrations, download the Datadog Agent.
+Community-based integrations are in integrations extras.
 For more information on installing or managing these integrations, see the integrations management guide.

 datadog.yaml file.
 To use most additional Datadog functionality besides submitting metrics and events, you need an application key.
-You can manage your accounts API and application keys in the API Settings page of the UI.
+You can manage your accounts API and application keys in the API Settings page.

 If you want to connect with a crawler or library based integration, navigate to that provider on the Integrations page for specific instructions on how to connect.
 For other supported integrations, install the Datadog Agent.
-Most integrations are supported on our containerized agents: Docker, and Kubernetes.
-After you’ve downloaded the Agent, go to the Integrations page section to find specific configuration instructions for individual integrations.
+Most integrations are supported for the containerized Agents: Docker and Kubernetes.
+After you’ve downloaded the Agent, go to the Integrations page to find specific configuration instructions for individual integrations.

-conf.d/<INTEGRATION_NAME>.d folder at the root of your Agent’s configuration directory, there is a folder named
+conf.d folder at the root of your Agent’s configuration directory.
+Each integration has a folder named

-conf.yaml.example that lists all available configuration options for this particular integration.
+conf.yaml.example.
+This example file lists all available configuration options for the particular integration.

 To activate a given integration:

-Note: All configuration files follow the format documented in the parameters documentation.
+Note: All configuration files follow the format documented under @param specification.